matercomus/HOSER/README.md

 # HOSER
-[AAAI 2024] Holistic Semantic Representation for Navigational Trajectory Generation
+Official implementation of the paper "Holistic Semantic Representation for Navigational Trajectory Generation", to appear in AAAI 2024.

+Coming soon.